PrakrtiMankar/Belleza/README.md

 ## All inportant links

-1. Deployed Github Page - <link href="https://prakrtimankar.github.io/Belleza/">Belleza✨</link>
+1. Deployed Github Page - <a href="https://prakrtimankar.github.io/Belleza/">Belleza✨</a>

-2. Deployed Glitch  - <link href="https://unmarred-blue-delivery.glitch.me">Json-server</link>
+2. Deployed Glitch  - <a href="https://unmarred-blue-delivery.glitch.me">Json-server</a>